shlomif/primesieve-python/README.md

 # Prerequisites

-You need to have installed a C++ compiler on all OSes except Windows.
+We provide primesieve wheels (distribution packages) for Windows, macOS and Linux for x86 and x64 CPUs.
+For other operating systems and/or CPUs you need to have installed a C++ compiler.

 ```bash
 # Ubuntu/Debian